tkgregory/cors-simulator/website/content/preflighted-requests/success/index.md

 weight: 1
 ---

+### Summary
-JavaScript code can make a Cross-origin PUT request.
+JavaScript code can make a cross-origin `PUT` request.

-The pre-flight response includes the correctly configured `Access-Control-Allow-Origin` header, so the browser then makes the main request.
+The pre-flight response must include the correctly configured `Access-Control-Allow-Origin` header.

-The response to the main request also includes a valid `Access-Control-Allow-Origin` header, so the browser accepts it.
+The response to the main request must include the same header.

+### Instructions
+1. Press F12 to open browser *Developer Tools*
+1. Open *Network* tab and filter by path *put-success*
+1. Hit green button below and observe 1 pre-flight and 1 main request